 - KR 1: Publish six eBooks on business management

-- KR 2: Publish 25 blog on for human resources audience
+- KR 2: Publish 25 blog for human resources audience

 - KR 3: Create 15 informational on business strategy

-Key results one, two, and three are all output-based key results.
+Key results one, two, and three are all activity-based key results.
 These key results are usually measured using tasks.